niku-live/PSI2022/README.md

 Many examples are provided as *.dib files.
 It is a .NET Notebook file format.
 It is best viewed using Visual Studio Code with .NET Notebooks extension installed ([full installation instructions](https://github.com/dotnet/interactive/blob/main/docs/install-dotnet-interactive.md#visual-studio-code))

+LINQ examples are provided as *.linq files.
+It is a LINQPad file format.
+Use [LINQPad tool](https://www.linqpad.net/Download.aspx) to view them.
+LINQPad is a tool for creating, testing and using LINQ queries.

 All code examples that are provided as Visual Studio solutions (*.sln files) were tested and compiled using Visual Studio 2022 with the following workloads installed:
 ![workloads](images/vs_install.png)